adarraji/react-table/README.md

 # React Table
-React web application to parse JSON Data into React tabs and table components
+React web application to parse JSON Data into React tabs and table components.

+You can see the website [here](https://react-table-4.netlify.app/)

 To run the application